damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 Of course we're also releasing GitLab CI 7.11, with a new backup and restore utility, improvements in the UI and other new features.

+## Enterprise Edition broken

+### Important Notice

+There is a bug with the license management part of GitLab Enterprise Edition 7.11.1.
+It will fail when uploading a license file.
+We are currently working on a fix and will release 7.11.2-ee as soon as possible.

 <!-- more -->

 This month's MVP is [James Newton](http://jamesnewton.com/) (newton on IRC)!